Image

 Sebring 2000, the Reynard 2KQ showed up with these interesting nose add-on

 pieces.
-Initial thoughts were that they might serve a practical function
+The initial thought was that they might serve a practical function

 such as additional protection against rocks and debris for the very blunt

 nose surface.
-But ultimately it is clear they serve an aerodynamics
+But ultimately it was clear they served an aerodynamics

 function aimed as a stop-gap fix to the car's excessive drag. |